Feirell/serialization-generator/README.md

 `ObjectSerializer` as was done in the example above.
 After this configuration you can export the serializer as reuse it in your code base.
 Other serializers can use this custom serializer as subserializers.

-Please have a look in the API documentation.
+Please have a look at the [API documentation](https://feirell.github.io/serialization-generator/).

 ## Performance remarks